sjdv1982/seamless/wip/slash/readme.txt

 Only slash-1

-@macro_cell foo [bar]: defines a text macro parameter "foo" that becomes a static cell "foo" (or "bar").
+@macro_cell foo [bar]: defines a text macro parameter "foo" that becomes a static, constant-value cell "foo" (or "bar").
 Just cell names, no expressions.
-Slash-1 and slash-0
+Only slash-1; substitution in slash-0

 @macro_var foo [bar]: defines a str macro parameter "foo" that becomes a static variable "foo" (or "bar")